ivanpavlina/homeassistant-integration-transmission/README.md

 # homeassistant-integration-transmission
-Custom transmission integration for HomeAssistant
+Forked code from official HomeAssistant with minor tweaks